-I am an engineer, turned, neuroscientist, turned data scientist.
+I am an engineer, turned neuroscientist, turned data scientist.
 I am a founding director of SPiKE.AI, where we provide machine learning services to innovating companies.
+I also work as an independent consultant for a few French companies here in Paris.

 I have quit my position as a post-doc at UCL, and decided to move back to France.